harshakaului/FrontendSetupNPMBased/README.md

-# REPOGENERTOR
+# FrontEndProjectSetup
-An application for generating reports
+It has the information for setting up any frontend project through npm without usin grunt and bower.